IcedFrisby/IcedFrisby/README.md

 ```

 #### request.inspectOnFailure
-This is a really neat option that will help you figure out what is happning with your requests.
+This is a really neat option that will help you figure out what is happening with your requests.
 Dumps request/response information to the logs.
 Type: `boolean`
 Default: `false`